 - (1) Third, fourth- and fifth-degree felony level offenses, with prosecutorial and victim consent, are preliminarily eligible.
 First and second-degree felonies are not eligible. - (2) A case may be accepted at multiple stages of the proceedings including: Pre-Plea, Post-Conviction or Violation of Probation. - (3) Participants are required to plead guilty as charged. - (4) Participants, if eligible, may complete the program as an Intervention in Lieu of Conviction.
-If the participant is not eligible for Intervention in Lieu of Conviction, they shall complete the program on a standard community control.

-- (5) Any history of serious or repetitive violence will be scrutinized by the Veterans' Treatment Court Prosecutor and the Veterans' Treatment Court Team. - (6) Exclusions: NGRI, Incompetent to Stand Trial, any history of sex offenses, offenses involving the use or threatened use if weapons (significant history of weapon offenses), persistent offending that is not related to treatment need. - (7) Participants must be a United Stated Veteran.
+If the participant is not eligible for Intervention in Lieu of Conviction, they shall complete the program on a standard community control. - (5) Any history of serious or repetitive violence will be scrutinized by the Veterans' Treatment Court Prosecutor and the Veterans' Treatment Court Team. - (6) Exclusions: NGRI, Incompetent to Stand Trial, persistent offending that is not related to treatment need. - (7) Participants must be a United Stated Veteran.